Time for some History Lessons with Kitty and Piggy!

 Such social mobility and bargaining power among the lowest class of working poor were absolutely unprecedented in the founding of any country, to my knowledge.

 … as long as you were white, of course!
 The mass importation of chattel slaves from Africa was how we ultimately chose to address the labor shortage.
 The practical “necessity” of this solution was dire enough to make many idealistic men ignore the obvious ethical cognitive disconnect.
+And thus: one of the greatest human rights violations in history was born.

 Now the tables have well and truly turned.
 Computers, robots, and overseas workers are significantly more cost-effective to corporations than American workers.
 I am unsurprised to see a corresponding degradation of the value of human life and liberty in our politics today.